DanielChang98/nextjs-blog/posts/new-web-technology.md

 3. We had to learn about React router on top of React.
 4. We are not very proficient with Javascript.

-However, I was adamant in using React, since it would benefit us more in the long run.While i was doing some research for this question, I came across Next.js and decided to give it a go and learn more about it.
+However, I was adamant in using React, since it would benefit us more in the long run.
+While i was doing some research for this question, I came across Next.js and decided to give it a go and learn more about it.